wp-plugins/ads-wp-site-count/readme.txt

 yes, you can. put the graphic file mit a fix size per digit to the ./counter folder.
 The image must have all digits from 0 to 9 and a empty digit inside.

+= What args can i put on shotcode? =
+*count=2014
+Counter value from 0-999999999

+*image='file.jpg'
+Image filename.jpg, look at the ./counter folder

+*width=165
+Counter width, 0=empty=automatic.
+It is recommended to set one of these parameters width or height

+*height=
+Counter height, 0=empty=automatic.
+It is recommended to set one of these parameters width or height.

+*block='p'
+Issue with p, div or none

+*fill='on'
+Previous vacancy with zero filled

+*length=7
+Minimum points of the counter.
+If the counter is greater than this will be adjusted automatically.

+*align='center'
+Align: left, right, center

+*text='on'
+Show counter as text only

+*before='since 2001'
+Before text

+*after='My counter'
+After text

+*docount='on'
+Turn on/off counting

+*save='on'
+Save Settings as standard

 == Screenshots ==
 1. Main screen of WP
 2. Admin panel whit settings menu